chrissimpkins/Crunch/README.md

 ## Examples

 The following examples demonstrate the benefits and disadvantages of the current iteration of Crunch's aggressive space saving optimization strategy.
-In many cases, Crunch's optimization minimizes file size with an imperceptible decrease in image quality.
-In some cases, Crunch's optimization can significantly decrease the quality.
-For example, view the horizon line + clouds in the prairie photo below for a demontration of the introduction of undesirable image artifacts in the image.
+In many cases, the PNG optimization minimizes file size with an imperceptible decrease in image quality.
+In some cases, degradation of image quality is visible.
+For example, view the horizon line + clouds in the prairie photo below for a demonstration of the introduction of undesirable image artifacts in the image.
 Experiment with the image types that you use and please submit a report with examples of any images where the image quality falls short of expectations for production-ready files.

 ## Photography Examples